umberto-bianchin/OperationsResearch2/README.md

 * **Exact Methods:** Benders Decomposition, Branch-and-Cut with CPLEX and Concorde
 * **Matheuristics:** Hard Fixing, Local Branching

 Each method is implemented in C and shares unified data structures, solution trackers, and input parsers.
-We also provide a **performance profiler** that benchmarks all algorithms using Dolan–Moré profiles generated via a Python script.
+We also provide a **performance profiler** that benchmarks all algorithms developed by prof.
+Domenico Salvagnin from the University of Padua called perfprof.py.

 ## ⚙️ Usage